Is OCPP 1.6 here to stay?

 What does the future hold for OCPP 1.6?

 OCPP1.6 is here to stay.
+Its robust features, including EV Charging Load Balancing, make it a reliable choice for many operators.
 The lack of backward compatibility will deter many hardware providers from switching to the new standard, and the millions of chargers deployed with OCPP 1.6 will require management systems to continue to support it.
-However, regulations such as NEVI may accelerate the implementation of the newer versions, which will have to live side-by-side with the existing deployments
+However, regulations such as NEVI may accelerate the implementation of the newer versions, which will have to live side-by-side with the existing deployments.

 SHARE